HammerSpb/dotfiles/README.md

 ## What Is This?

 This repository serves as my way to help me setup and maintain my Mac.
-It takes the effort out of installing everything manually.
-Everything which is needed to install my preffered setup of OS X is detailed in this readme.
-Feel free to explore, learn and copy parts for your own dotfiles.
-Enjoy! :smile:

 ## 🚀 Get Up and Running in 5 Minutes